MARTIMM/gnome-gtk3/docs/content-docs/examples.md

 # Examples

 The purpose of this section is to show somewhat more elaborate programs.
-You can select several examples to study the Perl6 code and compare the screenshots when you have copied and run the example code.
+You can select several examples to study the Raku code and compare the screenshots when you have copied and run the example code.

 The first example will be a todo viewer.
 Its task will be reading source files for special marker words like TODO, NOTE and REVIEW and display the lines in a list.